We are starting our 2019 season! Here's what we have going on:

 Robotics Roundtable Radio Show (February-April, 2019)

-Robotics Roundtable, a weekly show on WSJM Radio featuring discussion on FIRSTRobotics, will begin its third season in late February.
+Robotics Roundtable, a weekly show on WSJM Radio featuring discussion on FIRSTRobotics, will begin its fourth season in late February.
 The show is a partnership between the radio station and the SCRA, and will be underwritten by sponsors TBA.
 The moderators will be Ray Gustafson, the station’s program director, and Tim Dunaj, judge advisor for the St. Joseph FRC District Competition.
 The show will air live on WSJM as well as on Facebook with a podcast available on wsjm.com.

 The Lakeshore Robotics Team had a very successful season!